heaths/samples-rs/README.md

 ## Documentation

 You can also test samples in [separate documentation](https://github.com/heaths/samples-rs/blob/main/docs/index.md) in much the same way.
-By injecting a single markdown file per module, line numbers
+By injecting a single markdown file per module, line numbers will accurately reference lines of code in the injected markdown file.

+You can exclude these modules from release code by attributing them as `#[cfg(doctest)]`.

+Note currently that you cannot declare types in code to reference in documentation tests with this predicate.
+See [rust-lang/rust#67295](https://github.com/rust-lang/rust/issues/67295) for more information and status.

 ## Testing